pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 # Adding a guide

 This article explains how to add a guide to the pretix documentation.
-Most of the steps described here also apply to other types of contributions.
+The steps described here also apply if you want to translate one of the guides.

+!!!
+Note
-If you want to make a contribution other than a guide or a translation, contact the team first.
+    Before you make any contribution to the pretix documentation, contact to the team.
-It is also a good idea to contact the team if you want to contribute a guide.
+    [Send us an email](mailto:support@pretix.eu) or, if you have a GitHub account, [open an issue](https://github.com/pretix/pretix-docs/issues) there.

 ## Prerequisites

-Writing a guide requires a working [development environment](development-environment.md).
+If you want to write a guide, then you should set up a working [development environment](development-environment.md) first.
-Some knowledge of the proper [formatting](formatting.md), [language](language.md) and [best practices](index.md) is helpful.
+Some knowledge of our guidelines for [formatting](formatting.md), [language](language.md) and [best practices](index.md) is helpful.
+You do **not** have to apply every last detail of those guidelines.
+But the pretix documentation team will ask you to incorporate them during review.

 ## How to